scylladb/cpp-rust-driver/docs/source/topics/basics/user-defined-types.md

 ## Consuming values from a UDT result

-A UDT returned from Cassandra is consumed by iterating over its fields similar to the way collections or tuples are consumed.
+A UDT returned from ScyllaDB/Cassandra is consumed by iterating over its fields similar to the way collections or tuples are consumed.

 ```c